pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/1_read_documents_without_type_safety/instructions.md

 At this stage, we don't have such a collection on our Firebase project yet, so let's go and create it with some dummy data.

 On the Firebase console, navigate to Firestore.
 Click on **"Create database"**, then choose **"Test mode"**.
-> ⚠️ The test mode will make our database open for reads and writes without any security rules, if you're working in a real project, make sure to switch to **production mode** once you're done testing.
+> ⚠️ The test mode will make our database open for reads and writes without any security rules.
+If you're working in a real project, make sure to switch to **production mode** once you're done testing.

 ![Create Firestore database](https://github.com/pr-Mais/dartpad_workshops/blob/main/firestore_type_safety_with_converter/assets/create-firestore-database.gif?raw=true)